nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Strengths**

-* Set task using the a one line entry
+* Set tasks using one line entry
-* Syncs with Google Calendar
+* Sync with Google Calendar
 * All tasks are set in calendar view
 * Alerts and prompts appear as notifications
 * Search for Keywords